cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 One of the challenges with deploying a Public Key Infrastructure (PKI) for the Internet of Things (IoT) is the size and encoding of X.509 public key certificates, since those are not optimized for constrained environments {{RFC7228}}.
 More compact certificate representations are desirable.
 Due to the current PKI usage of X.509 certificates, keeping X.509 compatibility is necessary at least for a transition period.
 However, the use of a more compact encoding with the Concise Binary Object Representation (CBOR) {{I-D.ietf-cbor-7049bis}} reduces the certificate size significantly which has known performance benefits in terms of decreased communication overhead, power consumption, latency, storage, etc.

 CBOR is a data format designed for small code size and small message size.
 CBOR builds on the JSON data model but extends it by e.g. encoding binary data directly without base64 conversion.
 In addition to the binary CBOR encoding, CBOR also has a diagnostic notation that is readable and editable by humans.
-The Concise Data Definition Language (CDDL) {{I-D.ietf-cbor-cddl}} provides a way to express structures for protocol messages and APIs that use CBOR. {{I-D.ietf-cbor-cddl}} also extends the diagnostic notation.
+The Concise Data Definition Language (CDDL) {{RFC8610}} provides a way to express structures for protocol messages and APIs that use CBOR. {{RFC8610}} also extends the diagnostic notation.

 CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme, where the three highest order bits of the initial byte contain information about the major type.
 CBOR supports several different types of data items, in addition to integers (int, uint), simple values (e.g. null), byte strings (bstr), and text strings (tstr), CBOR also supports arrays of data items and maps of pairs of data items.
-For a complete specification and examples, see {{I-D.ietf-cbor-7049bis}} and {{I-D.ietf-cbor-cddl}}.
+For a complete specification and examples, see {{I-D.ietf-cbor-7049bis}} and {{RFC8610}}.

 This document specifies the CBOR certificate profile, which is a CBOR based encoding and compression of the X.509 certificate format.
 The profile is based on previous work on profiling of X.509 certificates for Internet of Things deployments {{X.509-IoT}} which retains backwards compatibility with X.509, and can be applied for lightweight certificate based authentication with e.g. DTLS {{RFC6347}} or EDHOC {{I-D.selander-ace-cose-ecdhe}}.
 The same profile can be used for "native" CBOR encoded certificates, which further optimizes the performance in constrained environments but are not backwards compatible with X.509, see {{native-CBOR}}.